Why SPACs aren’t targeting African startups – TechCrunch

 Although Africa cannot be compared to these other regions in terms of technology and investment activities, it has some success stories.
 Companies like Jumia, GetSmarter, Paystack and Flutterwave are bright examples from the continent.
 But except for Tidjane Thiam’s $300 million blank-check company Freedom Acquisition I Corp (which has found no fintech target yet), there’s practically no SPAC targeting African tech companies.

-Not SPACworthy
+Not SPACworthy?

 Iyinoluwa Aboyeji, founder and general partner at Future Africa, an early-stage VC firm, told TechCrunch that SPAC targets are most often billion-dollar companies.
 “The way the economics of a SPAC work, you want a billion-dollar company, and that’s a very short list in Africa.
 You can’t SPAC anything less than a billion dollars as you wouldn’t make enough money for it to be worth your while,” he said.